yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

 currying in mind.
 Furthermore, curried versions of most functions can be imported from ``toolz.curried``.

-One example such a function is ``get``, which can be used to get one more more entries from a row of a table.
+One example of such a function is ``get``, which can be used to get one more more entries from a row of a table.

 .. ipython:: python